About Dagger 2 Scope Injection

 class SomeModule {

-@SomeScope SomeObject createObject();
+SomeObject createObject();

 }

-Given that there is @Scope annotated Dagger Component above.
-The effect of the @SomeScope is that: for the lifetime of the SomeComponent, there will be one and only one SomeObject instance exists.
-In other words, @SomeScope can be used to "instruct" the SomeComponent to keep the SomeObject for later use.
+Given the @Scope-annotated Dagger component above, the effect of @SomeScope is that, for the lifetime of SomeComponent, there will be one and only one SomeObject instance.

-How is @Scope implemented
+How Is @Scope Implemented?

 public final class DoubleCheck<T> {